hephaex/deeplearning-note/README.md

 # TensorFlow Note

  The TenSorFlow is an Open Soruce Software Library for Machine Intellience.
-This repository are many note-pad like TesroFlow turorials, step books, and others.
+This repository are many jupyter note-pad like TesroFlow turorials, step books, and others.

 ### DeepMind's WaveNet
 * Code: [source](https://github.com/ibab/tensorflow-wavenet)